chrisvn188/QR-code-component/README.md

 ### Useful resources

 - [A great article from Grace Snow to learn how to plan HTML](https://www.example.com) - This is awesome!
 I really enjoyed reading it.
+- [Another great article to learn about different techniques to hide an element for accessability purposes](https://www.example.com) - You will learn about different tricks, their pros and cons.